Efficient Model-Agnostic Multi-Group Equivariant Networks: Applications

 \section{Applications}

 We first look at multi-image classification in \S\ref{subsec:applications_multiview} as an application of the first design.
 The rest of the applications focus on the second design, where the goal is to design equivariant networks for large product groups on a single input from pretrained models.
+Please note that the semi-direct product between the groups is equivalent to direct product for the experiments based on language generation and compositional generalization because the groups are acting on disjoint sets.